CSwangchuk/Intro-to-Computer-Science-1301-UTEP/README.md

 # Intro to Computer Science – CS1301 (UTEP)

-This repository contains all programming labs, assignments, and practice problems completed for **CS 1301 – Intro to Computer Science** at The University of Texas at El Paso.
+This repository contains all programming major comprehensive labs completed for **CS 1301 – Intro to Computer Science** at The University of Texas at El Paso.
 The projects demonstrate foundational skills in **Java**, including problem-solving, algorithms, and object-oriented programming.

 ---